Quantum limit for laser interferometric gravitational wave detectors from optical dissipation

-We can map this result to the result obtained in the quantum metrology community\,\cite{Dorner2009, Kolodynski2010, Knysh2011, Escher2011, Demkowicz-Dobrzanski2012} with a few simplifications.
+We can map this result to the one obtained in the quantum metrology community\,\cite{Dorner2009, Kolodynski2010, Knysh2011, Escher2011, Demkowicz-Dobrzanski2012} with a few simplifications.
 The quantum metrology result considers the effect of optical loss on the optimal phase estimation in Michelson or equivalent Mach-Zehnder interferometers.
-We can match this if we ignore internal squeezing or focus at at high frequencies where the internal optomechanical squeezing is weak, such that $\alpha=1/4$, and ignore the SRC loss.
+We can match this if we ignore the internal squeezing or focus at high frequencies where the internal optomechanical squeezing is weak, such that $\alpha=1/4$, and also ignore the SRC loss.
 The corresponding sensitivity limit from the arm cavity loss and the external loss is reduced to

-The extra factor of $T_{\rm src}/4$ in front of $\epsilon_{\rm src}$ can be intuitively understood as the suppression of the loss effect from the signal recycling.
+The extra factor of $T_{\rm src}/4$ in front of $\epsilon_{\rm ext}$ can be intuitively understood as the suppression of the loss effect from the signal recycling.
 Furthermore, the impact of the losses discussed here are regularly included in the numerical computation of quantum noise in GW detectors\,\cite{BarsottiROP, Miao:2017uq}.
-These numerical computations clearly show that losses limit detector sensitivity, but they do not provide insight into the configuration-independent limit these losses impose.
-Eqn. \ref{eq:Shh_loss} goes beyond the case-by-case approach followed thus far to provide a general loss-limit for GW detectors.
+These numerical computations clearly show that losses limit the detector sensitivity, but they do not provide insight into the configuration-independent limit these losses impose.
+Eq.\,\eqref{eq:Shh_loss} goes beyond the case-by-case approach followed thus far to provide a general loss limit for GW detectors.

-{\it Derivation.---} Here we show the details behind the main result Eq.\,\eqref{eq:Shh_loss}.
+{\it Derivation ---} Here we show the details behind the main result Eq.\,\eqref{eq:Shh_loss}.
 We use the two-photon formalism developed by Caves and Schumaker\,\cite{Caves85}.
 In particular, we adopt the approach by Kimble {\it et al.}\,\cite{Kimble01} that is based upon this formalism and especially tailored to the context of laser interferometric GW detectors.
 In this formalism, the optical field at different locations is fully described by its amplitude quadrature $\hat a_1$ and phase quadrature $\hat a_2$: